UN General Assembly: India, 152 other members demand humanitarian ceasefire in Gaza

 The Israeli air and ground offensive in Gaza has killed over 18,000 people since October 7, according to the Palestinian Health Ministry.
 Around 2.2 million people have been displaced from their homes in the besieged region.

-The resolution also called for “immediate and unconditional release of all hostages, as well as ensuring humanitarian access.”
+The resolution also called for “immediate and unconditional release of all hostages, as well as ensuring humanitarian access”.

 More than 200 persons had been reportedly taken hostage by Palestinian militant group Hamas when it led an attack on southern Israel on October 7.
 The militant group is believed to be holding on to many of the captives.